 Interested in getting a tour of our Phoenix data centers?

 The high demand for data center solutions in Phoenix means plenty of providers can help you check the requisite Tier-3 data center boxes.
 But there’s one thing others can’t offer: INAP Performance IP.
 This proprietary IP service routes tenants’ outbound traffic along the fastest path, providing the lowest latency possible.
-Every day, INAP’s Performance IP platform executes approximately 15 million route optimizations at our Phoenix locations alone.
+Every day, INAP’s Performance IP platform executes approximately 15 million route optimizations at our Phoenix data center locations alone.
 Learn more about how it works below or test it for yourself:

-Each of INAP’s Phoenix locations is connected to our high-capacity private fiber backbone, which links customer environments around the globe.
+Each of INAP’s Phoenix data center locations is connected to our high-capacity private fiber backbone, which links customer environments around the globe.
 In Phoenix, single points of failure are eliminated by a newly lit dark fiber ring, accessible via our Metro Connect service.
 With direct backbone connectivity to Los Angeles and Dallas, the high availability fiber rings ensure multiple points of egress for your traffic.

-INAP operates high-performance cloud services—including INAP Disaster Recovery as a Service—at our turnkey Phoenix locations.
+INAP operates high-performance cloud services—including INAP Disaster Recovery as a Service—at our turnkey Phoenix data center.
 As a location with a supremely low risk of natural disasters like earthquakes, wildfires or tornadoes, Phoenix is an increasingly popular location for disaster recovery failover sites.
 What’s more, advancements in cloud hosting and replication make a second data center site for critical systems attainable even for small and mid-size businesses.